Hey Kids (Start Here)

 Tries.

-What is happening to him.
+What is happening to him?

-He does not feel right.
+He doesn’t feel right.

 He can remember his day, he can remember what happened, he can remember buying tequila, can remember coming home and agreeing to Newt’s RFID chip proposal if only to gain leverage to employ the tequila, and god, god, something about the chip is what triggered all of this, something about the chip or the cutting, or the distress, because everything had been fine before the chip.